clojurists-together/clojuriststogether.org/content/news/2023/August 2023 Short Term Project Updates.md

 My goal with this round was to port Neanderthal, ClojureCUDA, and Deep Diamond to JavaCPP-based native libraries.

 More specifically, I proposed to implement:
-- a port of Neanderthal's MKL engines and CPU related stuff to JavaCPP instead of neanderhtal-native (for sure).
+- a port of Neanderthal's MKL engines and CPU related stuff to JavaCPP instead of neanderthal-native (for sure).
 - a port of ClojureCUDA to JavaCPP's CUDA. (probably, depending how 1 goes)
 - a port of Neanderthal's GPU matrix engine to new, JavaCPP-based ClojureCUDA (almost sure, if ClojureCUDA port goes well)
 - update Deep Diamond to use new infrastructure.
 - improve relevant internal parts of Neanderthal code with more macrology (double-edged sword, I know, but also concentrates bugs at one place each).
 - TESTS! to make sure everything works as well as before (of course!)

-In the third month, I continued with porting the Neandrthal's CUDA engine.
+In the third month, I continued with porting the Neanderthal's CUDA engine.
 This wasn't without challenges, but, surprisingly, it went well after all.
-After this, I hoped that Deep Diamond's port would be a bit easier, since a lot of internal details are behind the Neanderhtal's and ClojureCUDA's API.
+After this, I hoped that Deep Diamond's port would be a bit easier, since a lot of internal details are behind the Neanderthal's and ClojureCUDA's API.
 However, for proper MKL API support in JavaCPP I had to use the very latest 1.5.10 snapshots.
 These snapshots then mandate DNNL (Intel's tensor and DL library) upgrade to 3.2 (from the 2.7 that was used in Deep Diamond previously).
 Alas, Intel introduced many breaking changes in the API and